 Over 300,000 prisoners passed through its doors throughout its 147-year history.
 Public hangings also took place at the gaol, with the first one taking place in 1840 while the building was under construction.

 The gaol is said to be home to a variety of ghosts.
-A legacy of the gaol taking in inmates who were referred to as ‘lunatics’ who now, according to legend, stalk the corridors they were once dwelt in.
+A legacy of the gaol taking in inmates who were referred to as ‘lunatics’ who now, according to legend, stalk the corridors they once dwelt in.

 Booking a tour is the best way to see the gaol and learn more about its fascinating history and that of Australia too.